kyma-project/btp-manager/docs/user/README.md

 The SAP BTP Operator module provides the following features:

 * Credentials and access preconfiguration: Your Secret is provided on Kyma runtime creation.
 See [Preconfigured Credentials and Access](03-10-preconfigured-secret.md).
+* Customization of the default credentials and access: You can customize the default `sap-btp-manager` Secret.
+See [Customize the Default Credentials and Access](03-11-customize_secret.md).
 * Multitenancy: You can configure multiple subaccounts in a single cluster.
 See [Working with Multiple Subaccounts](03-20-multitenancy.md).
 * Lifecycle management of service instances and service bindings: You can create and delete service instances and service bindings.
 See [Create Service Instances and Service Bindings](03-30-create-instances-and-bindings.md) and [Delete Service Bindings and Service Instances](03-70-delete-bindings-and-instances.md).
 * Service binding rotation: You can enhance security by automatically rotating the credentials associated with your service bindings.
 See [Rotating Service Bindings](03-40-service-binding-rotation.md).